Home Girls: Topics discussed

 Together, the topics presented in this anthology exemplify intersectionality, the idea that multiple oppressions can be suffered together and mold a person's idea of their oppression.
 A feminist goal is to expand its diversity and inclusiveness.
 In order to achieve this goal, many activists suggest becoming more knowledgeable about intersectional feminism and its effects on how black women experience oppression and discrimination.

 Audience response

-Critical reception for Home Girls has been mostly positive.
+Critical reception for Home Girls has been largely positive.
 One reviewer for the Black American Literature Forum praises the book for its sense of unity and black feminist perspective.
 As the article states: "While many of the book's poems strike me as self-indulgent and forced, the majority of the selections are both finely honed and provocative.
 Herein lies the strength of Home Girls.
 It consciously broaches issues which have heretofore been given only a faint hearing and thus challenges the reader to rethink not only the past and present but also the future."